sonmarcho/fstar-extended-mode/fstar-ideas.md

 ### Ad-hoc tactic calls
 In order to make the use of tactics to help *writing* proofs (by generating proof scripts which would be copy-pasted by the user) easier, it would be nice to be able to call tactics without the *assert(...) by ...* construct.
+Actually: there is a *run_tactic* function which does exactly that.

 ### Make a library of emacs commands to help generating proofs in emacs
 I already have a *rolling-admit* command as well as a command to switch between *assert* and *assume*.
 Even though they are very rudimentary and could be improved, they are super useful.